namrata4447/Aatmani-Project-Doc/README.md

    ![alt text](https://github.com/namrata4447/Aatmani-Project-Doc/blob/main/Jenkins%20ECR.drawio.png)

 #### Workflow 7
+##### Deployment of Metric server,Cluster Autoscalar (CA) and Horizontal Pod Autoscalar (HPA)
 ### Metrics Server set up
-Metrics server deployment is required if you are planning to use Horizontal pod autoscaling in your cluster.
-You will be able to see cpu and memory utilization metrics with metrics-server.
+You will be able to see cpu and memory utilization metrics with metrics-server.The Metrics server role frequently checks the metrics of every running pods in EKS cluster.
+The main role of this server is it will help to Horizontal Pod Autoscaler and Vertical Pod Autoscaler.
 Metrics Server is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.
 Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API for use by Horizontal Pod Autoscaler and Vertical Pod Autoscaler.
 Metrics API can also be accessed by kubectl top, making it easier to debug autoscaling pipelines.
 > Installation link : Metrics Server
 - https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html

-### Cluster Autoscaler (CA) set up
+### Cluster Autoscalar (CA) set up
+Cluster Autoscalar is a tool that automatically adjusts the size of the Kubernetes cluster based on the utilization of Pods and Nodes in your cluster.
-The Cluster Autoscaler automatically adds or removes nodes in a cluster based on resource requests from pods.
-The Cluster Autoscaler doesn’t directly measure CPU and memory usage values to make a scaling decision.
+The Cluster Autoscalar doesn’t directly measure CPU and memory usage values to make a scaling decision.
 Instead, it checks every 10 seconds to detect any pods in a pending state, suggesting that the scheduler could not assign them to a node due to insufficient cluster capacity.
-In the scaling-up scenario, CA automatically kicks in when the number of pending (un-schedulable) pods increases due to resource shortages and works to add additional nodes to the cluster.
+In the scaling-up scenario, CA is automatically started when the number of pending (un-schedulable) pods increases due to resource shortages and works to add additional nodes to the cluster.
+It sets the number of nodes in the cluster when nodes are underutilized or when pods fail to schedule.
 > link used :
 - https://www.kubecost.com/kubernetes-autoscaling/kubernetes-cluster-autoscaler/